-More than 70 per cent of people who experience incontinence are women, with many experiencing problems after childbirth and menopause.
+Women make up 80 per cent of people who report living with incontinence, with many experiencing problems after childbirth and menopause.

 Menopause is a time of change in a woman's life.
 One of the changes many women notice is increased difficulty with bladder and bowel control.